 We’re often asked what long-term care insurance product we like the best or recommend.
 Our response is always, “It depends.”
 We’re not trying to be evasive.
 It just depends on each client’s health, wealth and financial goals.

-Currently, there are three long-term care insurance (LTCI) products in the market: traditional, life insurance based and annuity based.
+Currently, there are three long-term care insurance (LTCI) products in the market: standalone or traditional, life insurance based and annuity based.
 All have design variations.
 All have pros and cons depending on your perspective.
 All safeguard income and assets from the risk of long-term care expense.

 Some products place all the risk with the insurer.
 Others require the policyholder to share in the risk.
 Some are pay as you go.
 Others require a large single premium.
 Some require that you are pretty healthy.
 Others have more lenient underwriting requirements.
 So you see why we say it depends.

-Traditional pool-of-funds products are appropriate for younger, healthy applicants because the insurance company assumes all the risk.
+Standalone or traditional pool-of-funds products are appropriate for younger, healthy applicants because the insurance company assumes all the risk.

 Asset-based products are designed for an older market segment and may have more lenient underwriting requirements because risk is shared between the policyholder and the insurer.